 If you’re like a lot of people in 21st-Century Western culture, you were not taught how to deal with death or grief over loss.
-Most likely you were told to “bootstrap it”, “buck up” or to “get over it and move on” with little thought to any trauma you might have experienced or feelings you were having about your loved one being gone.
+Most likely you were told to “bootstrap it”, “buck up” or to “get over it and move on”.
+Little thought was given to to any trauma you might have experienced or feelings of grief you were having about your loved one being gone.

-It was not always this way.
+Our culture was not always this way.
 Until the turn of the 20th century, most of the people in this country died under the age of 50.
-Death was as natural as birth and in most cases, people went out the way they came in – at home in their beds surrounded by family and friends.
+Death was as natural as birth.
+In most cases people went out the way they came in – at home in their beds surrounded by family and friends.
 Children didn’t see death as threatening or unusual; it was simply a part of life.

-Today, we are living much longer and most dying is done in medical facilities such as hospitals and nursing homes.
-Because of that, most children aren’t being exposed to the dying process and they have a difficult time coping with death as adults.
-In children, elevated stress levels are correlated with being overweight, perhaps because they are stress eating, and then there is peer pressure and bullying.
-By the time they get to be adults, the added pressure of higher education, finding a good paying job and staying afloat financially are added into the mix.
+Today we are living much longer and most dying is done in medical facilities such as hospitals and nursing homes.
+Because children aren’t being exposed to the dying process they have a difficult time coping with death as adults.
+In children, elevated stress levels are correlated with being overweight.
+Perhaps it’s because they are stress eating, and then there is peer pressure and bullying.
+By the time we reach adulthood we’ve added a ton of heavy performance stress.
+Starting with financing higher education, then finding a good paying job and staying afloat financially.
 With time pressure, most people do not take the time or have the motivation for self-care to remedy their ever increasing stress levels.
 This is when stress becomes biologically driven and coping habits are created.

 According to Doreen Virtue in her book, Don’t Let Anything Dull Your Sparkle, your brain chemical and hormone patterns are likely affecting your health, energy levels and personality.
 This is especially true if you experienced intense fear, helplessness, or horror during the trauma.
 The post-traumatic changes in your brain and adrenals may have addicted you to drama and negativity.
 Your body and brain go beyond homeostasis to a new state called allostasis, which means a physical reorganization of your chemistry and wiring, leading to specific behaviors following a trauma.